Niftyz-Platform/documentation/docs/api/mint-nfts.md

 The endpoint will return a `payment` attribute, if needed, otherwise it will be ready to be prepared.
 An `uuid` attribute will be returned too and it's mandatory to be saved somewhere in your system, because it's needed to proceed with preparing procedure.

+### Enterprise specs
-**Please note:** If you're an enterprise account you also must provide a `signature` that proves your request.
+If you're an enterprise account you also must provide a `signature` that proves your request.
 Message needed to be signed is made by: `Request minting of NFT_TITLE`.

+You can also set the `amount` to `0`, if you don't want to fix the amount of tokens in advance.

 # Check payment